5 Powerful Things That Happen When You Wait on God

 It is so easy to put our trust in man…fallen man.

-It is so easy to put our hope and trust in experts, doctors, and scientists….especially at this time when there is chaos all around us.
+It is so easy to put our ultimate trust in people, systems, and human wisdom.

 As we linger in God’s presence, our awareness of His deep love and acceptance for us grows exponentially.